sw360cab/websockets-scaling/BLOG2.md

       port: 3000
 ```

-The provious configuration define an IngressRoute related to the entrypoint `web` (which was defined above in Traefik deployment), and a rule the match everything having that `PathPrefix` to a specific Kubernetes service resource.
+The previous configuration define an IngressRoute related to the entrypoint `web` (which was defined above in Traefik deployment), and a rule which match everything having that `PathPrefix` to a specific Kubernetes service resource.

 >`Tip`: whether your service will have access from a predefined domain name, the router *match* rules will be similar to: